ruricolist/cl-yesql/README.md

 @single    | a single value
 @execute   | no return value (same as !)
 @last-id   | ID of the last row inserted (same as <!)
+@setter    | A setf function.

+#### Setters

+Yesql can be used to define setf functions using the `@setter` annotation:

+    -- name: user-age @setter
+    UPDATE user SET age = ? where name = :name

+    -- name: user-age @setter
+    UPDATE user SET age = ? where name = :name

+Setters are imported using a slightly different syntax:

+    (yesql:import user-queries
+      :from "sql/users.sql"
+      :as :cl-yesql/sqlite
+      :binding (#'user-age #’(setf user-age))

+The `:all-as-functions` syntax does not cover setters; if you want to import setters alongside functions, you need to use the `:import-set` syntax:

+    (yesql:import user-queries
+      :from "sql/users.sql"
+      :binding
+      (:import-set :all-as-functions
+                   (:only :all-as-setters #'(setf user-age))))

+A setter must have at least one positional argument.
+When using setters, be careful to make sure that the positional arguments are in the right order, so the value argument comes first.
+(This is the natural order when using `UPDATE`.)

 ### Whitelists